- Home

-Below we have provided some explainers with more information about IPV.
+Below you will find more information about IPV.

 What is Intimate Partner Violence?

-Intimate Partner Violence (domestic violence) is any action or behaviour that causes harm and is perpetrated within an intimate relationship (e.g., marriage, dating, common law).
-These behaviours can also happen after the relationship has ended.
-Anyone, regardless of the race, sexual orientation, socioeconomic, status, age, gender, or faith can experience IPV.
-The abuse can take any form.
-This abuse can take many forms.
+Intimate Partner Violence is any action or behaviour that causes harm and is perpetrated within an intimate relationship (e.g., marriage, dating, common law).
+These behaviours can also happen after the relationship has ended, including in co-parenting situations.
+Anyone, regardless of their race, sexual orientation, socioeconomic, status, age, gender, or faith can experience IPV.
+The abuse can take many forms.

 Coercive Control